All Dstv packages, channels and prices comparison for 2022 (Updated list)

 - Access (+4.35% or R5)

 The company has factored in the challenges being encountered by South African consumers.
-Besides, they have tried their best to absorb as much of the increase in the cost of doing business to implement minimal adjustments.
+They have tried their best to absorb as much of the increase in the cost of doing business to implement minimal adjustments.

-Below is a table showing a comparison for 2021 and DStv prices 2022:
+Below is a table showing a comparison for 2021 and DStv prices for 2022:

 What channels are on DStv packages?